 The following are several attractions that I visited and I recommend seeing:

-Fishing – For a very relaxing trip hire a local fishing guide to take you out on the water in a dhow.
+Fishing – For a very relaxing excursion hire a local fishing guide to take you out on the water in a dhow.
 Our guide in Lamu (Mohammed) introduced us to a local fishing guide who owned an ancient looking dhow.
 The fishing trip lasted about 1/2 the day – we left around 8am and returned around 2pm.
-The boat was constructed with ancient looking timbers and the sail was a patchwork of many different types of fabric somehow remaining stitched together.
-There was a crew of 5 besides myself – 3 boys ranging in age from 12 to 15, the captain and a grizzled dark old man who looked like he lived at the sea.
-His beard was almost white and stood out in stark contrast to his dark weather-beaten face.We sailed along the canal between the mainland and Lamu island for about 40 minutes until we reached what appeared to be open ocean.
+The boat was constructed with ancient looking timbers and the sail was a patchwork of many different types of fabric somehow stitched together.
+The boat sailed a crew of 5, not counting myself – 3 boys ranging in age from 12 to 15, the captain and a grizzled dark old man who looked like he lived at the sea.
+His beard was almost white which stood out in stark contrast to his dark weather-beaten face.We sailed along the canal between the mainland and Lamu island for about 40 minutes until we reached what appeared to be open ocean.
 The waves increased in intensity and one of the boys soon settled in the bottom of the boat, occasionally rising to throw up over the side.
 Whenever he threw up the rest of the crew would look at him and laugh.
 We dropped anchor and unraveled our fishing gear which consisted of twine wrapped around a short but stout piece of a tree branch.
 The hook was crudely made and the weight was nothing but a large rusty nail.

 We had lunch on this deserted island eating the fish we had caught only hours before.
-The fish was then washed down with many slices of cut papaya.
+The fish was then washed down with many slices of fresh papaya.
 There was no one around aside from me and the fisherman.
 After lunch I spent an hour or so sleeping in the minimal shade of a native thorn tree.